-On-board computer and displays Warning/ indicator lamp Signal type Possible causes/consequences and Solutions ABS The yellow ABS warning lamp is lit while the engine is running.
+Warning/ indicator lamp Signal type Possible causes/consequences and Solutions ABS The yellow ABS warning lamp is lit while the engine is running.
 ABS has been deactivated due to a malfunction.
 BAS, hill start assist and ESP[®] as well as its driving safety systems, for example, are therefore also deactivated.
-ATTENTION ASSIST is deactivated and other driving systems could be automatically deactivated.
-MARNING The brake system continues to function normally, but without the functions listed above.
+ATTENTION ASSIST is deactivated and other driving systems could be automatically deactivated. ∧ WARNING The brake system continues to function normally, but without the functions listed above.
 The wheels could therefore lock prematurely if you brake hard, for example.
 This causes steerability and braking to be greatly impaired.
 The braking distance can increase in emergency braking situations.
 If ESP [®] is not operational, ESP [®] will not stabilize the vehicle.
-There is an increased risk of skidding and accidents. u O Observe the display messages.
-Drive or with some Drive on with care.
+There is an increased risk of skidding and accidents.Switch the engine off, wait briefly and start the engine again.
+Switch the engine on, wat briefly and start the engine again.
+Check if the display message has disappeared and ESP[®] is operational.
+If the display message continues to be displayed: Drive on with care.
 Visit a qualified specialist workshop immediately.
 If the ABS control unit is faulty, there is also a possibility that other systems, such as the automatic transmission, will be restricted or unavailable.
-22 ▷ The yellow ESP [®] warning lamp flashes while the vehicle is in motion.
-ESP [®] or traction control is intervening because there is a risk of skidding or at least one wheel has started to spin.
+The yellow ESP[®] warning lamp flashes while the vehicle is in motion.
+ESP[®] or traction control is intervening because there is a risk of skidding or at least one wheel has started to spin.
 Cruise control is automatically deactivated.
 When starting off, do not depress the accelerator pedal more than is necessary.
 Ease off the accelerator pedal while driving.
 Adapt your driving style to suit the weather and road conditions.
-Do not deactivate ESP[®].
-In rare cases , it may be best to deactivate ESP^\circledast (\triangleright page 65).
-The yellow ESP [®] warning lamp is lit while the engine is running.
-ESP [®] , BAS, hill start assist, ESP [®] trailer stabilization and Crosswind Assist are unavailable due to a malfunction.
-ATTENTION ASSIST is deactivated and other driving systems could be automati- cally deactivated.
-MARNING The brake system continues to function normally, but without the functions listed above.
+Do not deactivate ESP[®]. \sim D0 1101 dedclivate ESF .

+In rare cases , it may be best to deactivate $ESP^{\mathbb{R}}$ (\triangleright page 66).

+Warning/ indicator lamp Signal type Possible causes/consequences and Solutions The yellow ESP® warning lamp is lit while the engine is running.
+ESP®, BAS, hill start assist, ESP® trailer stabilization and Crosswind Assist are unavailable due to a malfunction.
+ATTENTION ASSIST is deactivated and other driving systems could be automatically deactivated. ∧ WARNING The brake system continues to function normally, but without the functions listed above.
 The braking distance in an emergency braking situation can thus increase.
 If ESP [®] is not operational, ESP [®] will not stabilize the vehicle.
 There is an increased risk of skidding and accidents.
-Observe the display messages. ► Drive on with care.
+Switch the engine off, wait briefly and start the engine again.